AngryCarrot789/terrain-exporter-unity/README.md

 Click that and click "Export to Obj...", which shows some settings for exporting

 Then click "Export" and select a folder, which is where your selected terrains will be saved to

+Depending on how big and how high your terrain resolutions are, it may take some time to export.
+I exported 9 terrains in about 10 seconds, and each file was about 8.3kb on average